Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N700

-"Being able to record in 4K 60p gives users greater flexibility in post-production," says Matthew, "but being able to do this through a 12G-SDI connection is perhaps the biggest advantage of the CR-N700.
-For broadcasters whose workflow is based around 12G-SDI, our flagship PTZ camera is going to instantly slot into their existing setup."
+"Being able to record in 4K 60p gives users greater flexibility in post-production," says Matthew, "but being able to do this through a 12G-SDI connection is perhaps the biggest advantage of the CR-N700."

 The CR-N700 is a pioneering PTZ camera when it comes to autofocus too.
 It's the first PTZ camera to use EOS iTR AFX deep-learning autofocus technology, which is able to stay locked on a subject's head even when they turn away from the camera.

 Night mode is another PTZ feature introduced in the CR-N700.
 It utilises the built-in motorised IR Cut Filter, which slides across the lens and produces a black and white infrared 4K image.
-It's perfect for reality TV, says Matthew, "where you might not want to disturb the subject with lights, but still want viewers to see everything that's going on."
+It's perfect for reality TV, says Matthew, "where you might not want to disturb the subject with lights."

 A Canon CR-N500 camera.